-Upon graduation, Sean will work full-time as an aircraft mechanic.
+- Upon graduation, Sean will work full-time as an aircraft mechanic. - Independent Living (when appropriate) - After graduating high school, Sean will live on base.

-Independent Living (as needed)

-After graduating high school, Sean will live on base.

 Example Measurable Postsecondary Goals for Lilly

 Education/Training

 After exiting high school, Lilly will attend a day habilitation program a few days per week with individuals of similar age and needs, to maintain and improve communication and self-care skills.